 If the analysts at Javelin Strategy & Research have their numbers right, Americans may have permanently made the switch from credit to debit for most of their everyday purchases.
 Payment processors would have been fine with the shift, since they collect a percentage of every "swiped and signed" transaction.

 Except that retailers, trying desperately to preserve profit margin in the face of a recession, have found plenty of ways to bounce most of our daily purchases to cheaper, PIN-based transactions on debit cards.
 The last time you used a debit card at a grocery store, you might have noticed the payment device punt you straight into entering your PIN.
 It's rarely easy to figure out how to cancel out of that transaction to force a "credit" transaction, so you can earn points, miles, or cash back.

 Access to credit isn't the lure it once was, so credit card issuers are turning to the next best thing: access to exclusive experiences.
-American Express has locked up Fashion Week in New York City, while Visa lays claim to global sporting and cultural events like the World Cup and the Toronto International Film Festival.
+American Express (American Express is a CardRatings.com advertiser) has locked up Fashion Week in New York City, while Visa lays claim to global sporting and cultural events like the World Cup and the Toronto International Film Festival.